 You may use crutches or a walker for support, as needed.
-Apply as much weight as is comfortable to your operative leg (unless instructed otherwise).
+Apply as much weight as is comfortable to your operative leg unless otherwise instructed (i.e. a meniscus repair was performed).

 Take all medications as directed.
-Take Aspirin 325 mg daily for 2 weeks postoperatively.
+Take Aspirin 325 mg daily for 2 weeks postoperatively or until you are allowed to fully weight bear.
 You should start to wean off of the narcotics around 2-3 days after the surgery.
-You may take an antiinflammatory (i.e. Motrin or Aleve) to help with pain control and swelling.
+You may take an anti-inflammatory (i.e. Celebrex or Motrin or Aleve) to help with pain control and swelling.

 Call the office if you develop severe cramping and calf pain with swelling that does not respond to simple stretching.
 This could be a sign of a blood clot.
-It can be normal to have some discomfort due to immobility, so try to change positions and so some light stretching if able first.

-Moving your knee and ankle can help reestablish blood flow and should be started immediately after surgery unless instructed otherwise.
+It can be normal to have some discomfort due to immobility, so try to change positions and do some light stretching if able first.
+Moving your knee and ankle can help re-establish blood flow and should be started immediately after surgery unless instructed otherwise.